fantana21/SoftwareDevelopment/GitAndGitHubGuidelines.md

   locally and on the remote repository.

-## Other Git conventions

-- **Repository names** are determined by the ecosystem in which they belong.
+## Repository names

+Repository names should be prefixed with the project name (if applicable) using correct English spelling and capitalization followed by an underscore.
+The style for the rest of the name is determined by the ecosystem in which the repository belongs.
 In Python packages must be in lowercase or snake_case, so you should use that case for the repository name.
 In C++ we use PascalCase for files and folders and therefore also for repository names.
 Vcpkg uses kebap-case for its ports and Git registries.
-If you are unsure what to use, PascalCase is the default.
+If you are unsure what to use, correct English spelling and capitalization with underscores instead of spaces is the default.
+Component and standard names like TE0706-04 or CV7-E can always be spelled and capitalized correctly to enhance readability.
+Here are some examples of correct repository names:
+- `Bullseye_FireControlSystem`: a C++ repo for project Bullseye
+- `EagleEye_playground`: a Python repo for project EagleEye
+- `LEO2VLEO_FPGA_CCSDS_123.0-B-1`: a VHDL repo for project LEO2VLEO implementing the CCSDS 123.0-B-1 standard

+## Other Git conventions

 - **Branches** must use kebap-case and be named after the work being done.
 Since branches are short-lived (they are deleted after the merge), use short names like `ci`, `presets`, or `readme`.